kubernetes-study-guide/Kubernetes-Study-Guide/02_kubernetes_architecture/architecture.md

 - loadbalancer - used to loadbalance kube-api data traffic to master nodes.
 In particular is forwards traffic to the kube-apiserver component. the traffic may originate from:
   - local workstations - when someone uses the kubectl command to perform tasks
   - The kubelet or kube-proxy components that are running inside worker nodes.

+In the container world, all (big) applications should be broken into smaller independent more moduler applications (aka microservice) which can communicated with one another using API calls.
+These microservices should run inside containers.
+Kubernetes software software itself.

+When it comes to installing Kubernetes,

 ### Terminology